agarwalvipin/open_cfa/docs/LOS/Derivatives/Reading 73.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** You are unlikely to be asked to derive these bounds on the exam.
+💡 CFA Exam Tip ✍️:You are unlikely to be asked to derive these bounds on the exam.
 However, you should **memorize the formulas for the bounds** and understand the logic behind them.
 A common question might test whether you can identify if an option is mispriced based on these rules.
 </div>
 </div>